shawngraham/cdh2020/content/en/week/5/mapping.md

 Congratulations!
 You have made a webmap!
 Do you see how you could recenter the map on Ottawa?
 Add some more data?
 Change the base map to another style?

-(You can upload your web-map folder to Github by dragging the folder onto a repository.)
+(You can upload your web-map folder to Github by dragging the folder onto a repository; to make Github _serve_ your website, you create a new branch called `gh-pages`.
+So if I loaded it into github.com/shawngraham/demo/webmap in the gh-pages branch, my map will be available at shawngraham.github.io/demo/webmap/index.html.
+Cool, eh?)

 ### Adding a new layer to our map